aphilippsen/MiraikanDrawing/README.md

 > `%run -i scripts/python/create_RDM.py`

+Results are plotted to `results/python_plot/rdms-with-age-layer-6.pdf` etc.

 3. `scripts/R/AnalyzeRDMvalues.R` performs the statistical test for the values of different age groups and adults.

 #### Quantifying individual differences

 The idea is to use the RDMs generated for individual children and analyse them according to the degree of diversity.

-* How to get the quantification regarding the "reliance on top-down prior": Basically evaluates how similar children drew when the original/presented stimuli was changed.
+* Evaluating how children changed their style of drawing when the original/presented stimuli was modified.
 1. Run `scripts/python/prepare_network_activations.py` (with argument Delete to delete the existing part of the drawing).

 > `%run -i scripts/python/prepare_network_activations.py -- Delete`

-2. Run script `scripts/python/analyse_RDM_per_child.py`
+2. Run script `scripts/python/create_RDM_per_child.py`:

+> `%run -i scripts/python/create_RDM_per_child.py`

-The resulting scores are written to: results/python_csv/prior-evaluation.csv And the RDMs are stored to: results/python_plot/RDMs_per_child
+The resulting scores are written to: `results/csv/score-evaluation.csv` And the RDMs are stored to the folder: `results/python_plot/RDMs_per_child`

-3. `scripts/R/CombinePriorRatingData.R` reads the prior-evaluation.csv and creates csv files results/prior-vs-ratings-*.csv for all layers.
+3. To combine the calculated scores with the rating data, call `scripts/R/CombineIndividualScoreWithRatings.R`.
+This script reads the `score-evaluation.csv` and creates csv files `results/csv/score-vs-ratings-*.csv` for all layers.

-Results are plotted to `results/python_plot/rdms-with-age-layer-6.pdf` etc.

 #### Visualizing individual differences